yyqfrank420/polymarketapp/README.md

 ## 🎯 Overview

-**YourGroupPredictionMarket** is a Polymarket-style order book prediction market.
+**Futura** is a Polymarket-style order book prediction market.
 This landing page collects pre-launch registrations with email and geolocation data.

 ### Features